beiatrix/beiatrix/src/config/projects/enrollmentWizard.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-In Step 4, we generate recommendations for tutors whose availabilities align with the availability selected in Step 3.
+In Step 4, we generate recommendations for tutors whose availabilities align with the times selected in Step 3.

 ![Enrollment Wizard - Step 4](https://beiatrix.s3.us-west-1.amazonaws.com/projects/enrollment-wizard/enrollment-wizard-step-4.jpg)

 The parent can explore different tutors by clicking the cards in the slide group.
-Below, they can examine the tutor's availability in the calendar in light green and see how it overlaps with their own availability in the darker green outlined rectangles.
+Below, they can examine the tutor's availability in the calendar in light green and see how it overlaps with their student's availability in the darker green outlined rectangles.

 ![Enrollment Wizard - Step 4 - Tutor Availabilities](https://beiatrix.s3.us-west-1.amazonaws.com/projects/enrollment-wizard/enrollment-wizard-step-4.gif)